henryaj/chittr/README.md

 # Chitr

-A Twitter clone in Ruby and Sinatra.
+**A Twitter clone in Ruby and Sinatra.**

+A weekend challenge at Makers Academy – we were simply told to "build Twitter" and given a list of specifications to use as a starting point for our feature tests.
+Quite daunting!
+But here it is – a very simple Twitter clone, fully test-driven using Cucumber, Capybara and RSpec, written in Ruby and using Sinatra.

 ## The stack